 In order to prepare for the face-to-face component of this workshop, you will be completing some activities on this site first.

-Before getting started, click on the Facilitators tab to find out more about Brian Lamb and Emily Schudel.
+Before getting started, click on the Facilitator tab to find out more about Emily Schudel.

 Then, you can click Online Pre-Activities to get started!